network-international/ngenius-magento-plugin/README.md

 ## Installation

-For more detailed instructions on setting up the N-Genius Magento plugin, please refer our [documentation.](https://docs.ngenius-payments.com/docs/magento-245)
+For more detailed instructions on setting up the N-Genius Magento plugin, please refer to our [documentation.](https://docs.ngenius-payments.com/docs/magento-245)

 ### Install using FTP/SFTP
 - Download ***ngenius-magento-plugin-master.zip*** and unzip it to a directory on your local machine.